-In Cummings v Cummings, 318724 (May 19, 2015), plaintiff appealed Circuit Court order which denied plaintiff's motion to vacate "binding mediation award."
+Cummings v Cummings, 318724 (May 19, 2015).
+Plaintiff appealed Circuit Court denying plaintiff's motion to vacate "binding mediation award."
 COA affirmed.
 COA held binding mediation is equivalent to arbitration and subject to same judicial review.
-According to COA, parties agreed to binding mediation, which like arbitration, does not require a certain degree of formality.
-Relief from untimely award was not warranted where appellant failed to allege what substantial difference would have resulted from timely award.
+Parties agreed to binding mediation, which like arbitration, does not require a certain degree of formality.
+Relief from untimely award was not warranted where appellant failed to allege what difference would have resulted from timely award.
 Cases where award was vacated due to ex parte communication involved violation of arbitration agreement prohibiting such conduct.
-Binding mediation agreement did not contain clause prohibiting ex parte communication, so there is no indication mediator exceeded powers by acting beyond material terms of parties' contract.
-COA said "Plaintiff also asserts that the mediator badgered witnesses. but the only example he gives is that the mediator poked a witness with a pencil.
-While poking a witness with a pencil, if that is exactly what occurred, is inappropriate, it does not show a concrete bias."
-COA pointed out hearings were often hostile or aggressive.
-Although there were times where mediator's behavior was not indicative of 'a good mediator' or necessarily professional, mediator did the best he could to control the situation he was presented with and keep calm when hearings became aggressive."
+Binding mediation agreement did not contain clause prohibiting ex parte communication.
+There is no indication mediator exceeded powers by acting beyond material terms of parties' contract.
+COA said "Plaintiff also asserts that the mediator badgered witnesses, but the only example he gives is that the mediator poked a witness with a pencil.
+While poking a witness with a pencil ... is inappropriate, it does not show a concrete bias."
+COA said hearings were often hostile or aggressive.
+Although there were times where mediator's behavior was not indicative of "a good mediator" or professional, mediator did the best it could to control the situation it was presented with and keep calm when hearings became aggressive.